under-doc/underdoc-tutorial-expense-analytics-mcp-sqlite/README.md

 Let's verify that the MCP server for SQLite was installed successfully for Claude.

 In Claude's main chat windows, you will see a list of icon buttons.
-Click the "MCP Tools icon" as highlighted in the diagram.
+Click the "MCP Tools icon" as highlighted in the following screenshot.

 ![Claude tools icon](images/claude-tools-icon.png)